 Design and Content: Is the page organized and focused?
 Is it well designed?
 Is the text well written?
 Are the links relevant, appropriate and up-to-date?
 How’s the spelling?

 Bias: Is a bias in the author’s or sponsor’s work evident?
 Is it stated, or implied?
-Medical product companies will be biased toward their own brands.
+Medical products and pharrmaceautical and health-related companies will be biased toward their own brands.